beMySun/toy-react/README.md

-# toy-react

-A Toy React
+# A Toy React Project

 ```js
 import { ToyReact, Component } from './ToyReact';